 Beaver Run, the “Millionaire’s Place” as we called it, was so beautifully kept by the lady who owned it.
 She lived alone with her six Siamese cats.
-The large house had wall-to-wall carpets, a flower garden (mainly irises), pool, horses grazing in the field…On December 9 we moved in, “lock, stock and barrel,” seventeen children, plus coworkers and the Pietzner family!
+The large house had wall-to-wall carpets, a flower garden (mainly irises), pool, horses grazing in the field…On December 9 we moved in, “lock, stock and barrel,” seventeen children, plus live-in volunteers and the Pietzner family!

 That house now is known as “Whitestone.”
 In 1964 its barn had to be remodeled as additional living space (“Chantry”).

-Camphill Special School became a Pennsylvania Approved Private School in 1980 and is accredited by the Association of Waldorf Schools of North America, the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, and the National Council for Private School Accreditations.
+The Camphill School became a Pennsylvania Approved Private School in 1980 and is accredited by the Association of Waldorf Schools of North America, the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools, and the National Council for Private School Accreditations.

 In 2002 we established a new Transition Program for students completing our high school program.
 This vocational program, designed especially for eighteen to twenty-one year old students, is located at Beaver Farm.

-Sharing our knowledge of curative education and the care of children with special needs has been a hallmark of Camphill Special School since its inception.
+Sharing our knowledge of curative education and the care of children with special needs has been a hallmark of The Camphill School since its inception.
 Camphill Academy prepares adults for careers in curative education and social therapy in its foundation studies, professional certification courses, and BA completion options.